ttickell/opnsense-ipv6/readme.md

 ```

 What I really wanted to have was a the context of delegation and status, as per dhcp6c.
-"This delegation as recieved, this portion of the delegation was used here..."
+"This delegation as received, this portion of the delegation was used here..."
 With that available, I could use the state changes dhcp6c sends to the secondary scripts to trigger calls to the Opnsense API to manage NPT (I think - this is very much a work in progress).

 Something like this: